vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

   - power domains, power credits/tokens, chip-embeddable macromodels
   - LDOs and clock generators
   - much other stuff too... let's figure this out

+- But it's mostly engineering not research
+  - First of all engineering is research
+  - Research involves building new abstractions and new tools that do things you couldn't do before, that isn't merely engineering
+  - Secondly the goal of academics is to do things a better way, there is a better way, things that others are too myopic to see or have different incentives
+- Chisel had a fast c simulator before, we can do that again, in fact it is a must
+  - Useful tools have much larger impact than the vast majority of research
+  - Tools enable new research, take llvm for example or mlir even or RISC-V or any other things in that realm
+  - How much compilers research was only possible after llvm?
+  - Same with halide and exo
+- Labs aren't linear, they are cyclic
+  - It is just like the yuga cycle, the end of a lab should mark destruction and the start of new creation
+  - Linear movements are for companies not academics!
+They enable maturity and products but going down that road is the opposite to the academic strength

 Joonho's notes about research areas: